mingxuan-yi/mingxuan-yi/_posts/2023-11-05-prob-flow-ode.md

 ## 3. Modifying the code of GANs

 - The first step is to remove the generator `G(z)`, instead we initialize $$512$$ particles `xs` and put them into the `SGD` optimizer corresponding to the Euler discretization of the ODE.
 One can also use `optim.Adam([xs], lr = 0.001)` to incorporate the momentum of gradients.
-Note that we use the loss function criterion `nn.BCEWithLogitsLoss()`, this criterion directly works with the logit output of a binary classifer where `D_logit` is a MLP in this example.
+Note that we use the loss function criterion `nn.BCEWithLogitsLoss()`, this criterion directly works with the logit output of a binary classifier where `D_logit` is a MLP in this example.

 ```diff
 data_dim = 2